1. PERSONAL FINANCE

 • There are benefits and drawbacks to making a 20% down payment on a home.

-Whether you’re a first-time home buyer or looking to move from your current home, you may be wondering how much of a down payment you should make.
-A financial adviser might tell you that you should make a 20% down payment on any home you buy.
-This allows you to avoid the additional cost of private mortgage insurance and could potentially help you secure a lower interest rate and a more affordable monthly payment.
+Whether you’re a first-time home buyer or looking to move from your current home, you may wonder how much of a down payment is best.
+A financial adviser might tell you that you should make a 20% down payment on any home you buy, because you avoid the additional cost of private mortgage insurance, and may secure a lower interest rate and more-affordable monthly payment.

 However, few Americans make a 20% down payment on their home.
 According to a recent survey from Freedom Debt Relief, 41% of homeowners made a down payment of 5% or less.
 And depending on the type of mortgage you get, you may not need to make anywhere close to a 20% down payment.

-We’ll take a look at the reasons why a 20% down payment is a common rule of thumb when buying a home, and why it might not always apply.
+We’ll take a look at why a 20% down payment is a common rule of thumb when buying a home, and why it might not always apply.

 What Happens If You Put Down Less Than 20%?

-Making a 20% down payment on a home could lead to more manageable mortgage payments.
-But it may be possible to get a mortgage with a lot less money down if you can’t comfortably afford a 20% down payment.
+Making a 20% down payment could lead to more-manageable mortgage payments.
+But it may be possible to get a mortgage with a lot less money down if you can’t comfortably afford that much.

 If you don’t make a 20% down payment, here’s what could happen: